simonsejse/thecodingsorcerer/fsharp/fsharp.md

 {: .console }
 > fromDiffList: [3]

-Here you notice 3 is baked into the list this is essentially the "magic"
+Here you notice 3 is baked into the list this is essentially the "magic".

+Now what exactly is the magic you might think.
+The magic is baking the alpha list `'a list` into the intermediate function, and then once it's invoked with the parameters of an empty list `[]` it takes constant time, O(1), since it's already baked into the function and doesn't need any extra operation steps to do so, hence why works.
+We'll try to dig a bit deeper, if this seems totally off, and you have no clue what's going on, you should read my blog post about [Currying in FSharp](another-page).